Dissertation Title: "Creative Disobedience: A Critical Political Character Ethics for Delinking from Patterns of Racial and Religious Supremacy"

 “Delinking from Patterns of Supremacy with Creative Disobedience.”
 Panel presentation—Signs of the Times: Context, Contingency, Crisis Conference (Hank Center at Loyola University Chicago), April 2021

 “Identifying Patterns of Racial and Religious Supremacy in Ministry.”
 Guest Lecture for Warburg Seminary, January 2021

 “From White Guilt to Intentional Action: Deconstructing Roadblocks to White Allyship.”
-Panel Presentation—Society of Christian Ethics (Washington, D.C.), Upcoming in Jan., 2020.
+Panel presentation—Society of Christian Ethics (Washington, D.C.), January 2020.